 Stein started his Rangers career in starting style, netting eight goals in his first three games and went on to become one of the most popular strikers to play for the club.

-Twenty eight years ago today, in 1984, Ally McCoist was on the scoresheet as Rangers took on New Zealand in an exhibition match that was part of their world tour and a testimonial for Billy Mackay who had to retire from the game due to injury.
+In 1984, Ally McCoist was on the scoresheet as Rangers took on New Zealand in an exhibition match that was part of their world tour and a testimonial for Billy Mackay who had to retire from the game due to injury.

 Rangers were 5:0 winners in the game, thanks to a brace from Robert Fleck and goals from Ally McCoist, Robert Prytz and one for Australian David Mitchell.